Arghyajyoti007/Sales-Analysis-Dashboard/README.md

 # Sales-Analysis-Dashboard
-A Sales Analysis Dashboard based on Fabric Semantic model.
-Where we analyze Sales, Orders, Regions and Customers.
+Designed a Sales Analysis Dashboard based on Fabric Semantic model.
+Where we analyzed Sales, Orders, Regions and Customers.